-This standard addresses two air-cleaner performance characteristics of importance to users: the ability of the device to remove particles from the airstream and its resistance to airflow.
-Air-cleaner testing is conducted at airflow rates not less than $0.22 \text{ m}^3/\text{s}$ (472 cfm) nor greater than $1.4 \text{ m}^3/\text{s}$ (3000 cfm).
+This standard addresses two air cleaner performance characteristics of importance to users: the ability of the device air cleaner to remove particles from the airstream and its resistance to airflow.
+Air-cleaner testing is conducted at airflow rates not less than 0.22 m^3/s (472 cfm) nor greater than 1.4 m^3/s (3000 cfm).

 A sample of air from a general ventilation system contains particles with a broad range of sizes having varied effects, sometimes dependent on particle size.
 Coarse particles, for example, cause energy waste when they cover heat transfer surfaces.
 Fine particles cause soiling and discoloration of interior surfaces and furnishings as well as possible health effects when inhaled by occupants of the space.
-When air cleaners are tested and reported for efficiency in accordance with this standard, there is a basis for comparison and selection for specific tasks.
+When air cleaners are tested and reported for removal efficiency in accordance with this standard, there is a basis for comparison and selection for specific tasks.

 The test procedure uses laboratory-generated KCl particles dispersed into the airstream as the test aerosol.
-A particle counter measures and counts the particles in 12 size ranges, both upstream and downstream, for the efficiency determinations.
+A particle counter measures and counts the particles in 12 size ranges, both upstream and downstream, for the removal efficiency determinations.

 This standard also delineates a method of loading the air cleaner with synthetic dust to simulate field conditions.
 A set of particle size removal efficiency (PSE) performance curves at incremental dust loading is developed and, together with an initial clean performance curve, is the basis of a composite curve representing the minimum performance in each size range.
-Points on the composite curve are averaged and the averages are then used to determine the minimum efficiency reporting value (MERV) of the air cleaner.
+Points on the composite curve are averaged and the averages are then used to determine the minimum efficiency reporting value (MERV) and three PM removal efficiencies (PMX52.2) of the air cleaner.

-Coarse air cleaners may be tested for particle size removal efficiency when they are clean, with results reported in the prescribed format.
-(An example of a coarse air cleaner is the so-called "furnace" filter, a flat panel with a cardboard frame and spun glass fiber media.)
+Coarse Low-efficiency air cleaners may be tested for particle size removal efficiency when they are clean, with results reported in the prescribed format.
+(An example of a coarse low-efficiency air cleaner is the so-called "furnace" filter, a flat panel with a cardboard frame and spun glass fiber media.)
 However, the standard also provides the basis for evaluation using the loading dust efficiency by weight, or "arrestance," as well as an estimate of predicted life called "dust holding capacity."